stephenkostas/apostrophe-documentation/tutorials/core-concepts/pages-and-navigation/page-templates.md

 3. Add the page through the ApostropheCMS user interface.

 To create new pages and page templates, you'll use the `apostrophe-pages` and `apostrophe-templates` modules.
-You'll also learn the basics of using [Nunjucks](https://mozilla.github.io/nunjucks/) to provide more dynamic features.
+You'll also learn the basics of using [Nunjucks](https://mozilla.github.io/nunjucks/).

 ## Page Creation Overview